HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/021_martinet_marie-madeleine/index.md

 - « Eighteenth-century visuality and ambiguous spaces of sociability: Townscapes, architecture and entertainments », in « Sociable Spaces in Eighteenth-Century Britain: A Material and Visual Experience », *Etudes Anglaises* 74/3 (2021): 317-35.

-## Chapitre dans un ouvrage collectif
+## Chapitres dans un ouvrage collectif

  (depuis 2020)